Smart Home Air Quality System

 Mapping traffic pollution: Using cheap samplers and semi-empirical modelling to gain insight into how urban planning and design impacts exposure

-The degree to which road traffic pollutes urban air varies hugely, depending how much traffic is nearby.
+By: Ian Longley The degree to which road traffic pollutes urban air varies hugely, depending how much traffic is nearby.
 We’ve been mapping traffic pollution in detail across all New Zealand’s towns and cities over the last decade.
-In doing so we’ve been refining the methods to...
+In doing so we’ve been refining the...